 "I love architecture because it has a universal power to nourish humanity."

-Frederika Zipp, Operations Manager
+Frederika Zipp, Operations Director

 Frederika Zipp is a registered Professional Engineer, and has worked for some of the largest engineering and construction companies in the world, including Bechtel and MW Kellogg.
 Her experience includes design, specification and procurement for industrial projects.
 She also worked for a time in civil engineering, focusing on residential projects.